This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Instructions

-- Liberally season both sides of each steak with plenty of salt, as well as fresh cracked black pepper to taste.
-Place on a wire rack over a baking sheet and let sit at room temperature for at least 30 minutes, preferably a couple hours.
-If letting stand for more than one hour, keep in refrigerator, then let stand at room temperature 30 minutes before cooking.
+• Place wire baking rack on large baking sheet.
+Transfer seasoned steaks to wire rack.
+Let steaks stand at room temperature at least 30 minutes, but preferably 1 to 2 hours.
+If letting stand for more than one hour, keep steaks in refrigerator, then let stand at room temperature 30 minutes before cooking.

-- Preheat the oven to 250º F. Transfer baking sheet to oven.
+• Preheat the oven to 250º Fahrenheit.
+Once preheated, place baking sheet with wire racks and steaks in oven.
 If using oven-safe meat thermometer with probe, insert now.
-Cook in oven until internal temperature reaches the desired degree based on the time chart in the recipe notes.

-- Remove steaks from oven.
-Preheat a cast-iron skillet over high heat for 5 minutes while steaks rest.
-Pat steaks completely dry in order to get the best crust.
+• Preheat cast-iron skillet over high heat for 5 minutes while steaks rest.

 Video